Pollinator Project Rogue Valley is directed by an all-volunteer board.

 Kristina moved to the Rogue Valley in 2012 and immediately became enamored with the region's flora and fauna, especially our pollinators.
 At the same time, she began learning about the unprecedented decline of all pollinators and the associated implications for our food system and eco system.
 She and her husband turned their barren property in Ashland into a pollinator garden, with many native plants, trees - and dandelions - but of course it's never finished.

-Kristina loves teaching about our native bees, butterflies, flies, wasps, beetles, and humming- birds, and the plants and habitats that best support them.
-Her dream is that everyone's yard will include a little or a lot of pollinator habitat, even if it's just a pot of nepeta (catmint) on the porch.
-As her knowledge of native plants continues to expand, she is even more passionate about creating habitat that supports native pollinators and thus all creatures that depend upon them.
+Kristina loves talking about our native bees, butterflies, flies, wasps, beetles, and hummingbirds, and the plants and habitats that best support them.
+She also loves connecting to people who shares the dream that everyone's yard or landscape will include a little or a lot of pollinator habitat, even if it's just a pot of nepeta (catmint) on the porch.
+As her knowledge of native plants (and Latin!) continues to grow, she is even more passionate about growing, sharing, and planting the native annuals, perennials, shrubs, and trees that create the habitats that best support our region's native pollinators, and thus, all the creatures that depend upon them.

 Kristina is honored to serve as president of Pollinator Project Rogue Valley.
 She also serves as chair of Bee City USA Ashland, is a board member of Beyond Toxics, and is a certified Jackson County Master Gardener.